bal-code-camp-micro-frontend/documentation/README.md

 - Client-side composition with web components
-- Performance improvement using ssi for the recommendations skeleton
+- Performance improvement using ssi for the recommendations skeleton -
-- Shadow dom hides the origin element of an event and returns it self -
 ### v3 App Shell as Single Page Application with vanilla js
 :link: <https://kwik-e-mart-v3-appshell-proxy.apps.baloise.dev/>

 - Wrapped 3 developements as Webcomponents
-- "Clck Events" Urls propagation from single developements to upper App Shell -
+- "Click Events" Urls propagation from single developements to upper App Shell issue: shadow dom hides the origin element of an event and returns it self
+-

 ### v4 App Shell as Single Page Application with Single Spa